 West Virginia Layoffs — September 2022

-Employers in West Virginia reported 3 WARN Act notices in September 2022, displacing an estimated 128 workers.
+Employers in West Virginia logged 3 WARN Act notices in September 2022, involving roughly 128 workers.
 The average filing covered 43 workers, with 3 closures among the notices.

 Industry Breakdown